1970 at a glance:

 I was 14 and 15 years old in 1970

 Often the word Apocalypse is taken for doom and destruction.
-However, the true origin of the word is Greek: apokálypsis.
-Its translation literally means "to uncover, or to reveal".
-And that's what the 70's were for me; a vast apocalypse, an uncovering, and a lifting of a childhood veil.
-I was fourteen years old, all legs, zero brains, and hormonally super-charged.
+However, the true origin of the word is Greek: apokálypsis, meaning "to uncover, or to reveal".
+And that's what the 70's were for me; a vast uncovering, and a lifting of a childhood veil.
+I was fourteen years old, and turned fifteen in July of 1970.

 Goodbye, Beatles